OpenCSGs/community/README.md

 Meeting agendas and notes can be found [here](./meetings).

-Meeting recordings are available [here](https://opencsg-china.feishu.cn/drive/folder/GHNafC2melP8k3dxML1c8N7sntc?from=from_copylink) - just click on the date you'd like to view.

 ## How Can I help ?

 Get involved with our community by asking questions, joining discussions, or contributing to OpenCSG's growth.